 Support – Each course at IVLA is supported by a certified or highly qualified teacher.
-In addition, each student has a mentor who works closely with the student and his or her family.
+In addition, each student has a success coach who works closely with the student and his or her family.

 Accreditation – Graduates of IVLA receive a college preparatory diploma accredited by AdvancEd.

 Success – The engaging, multimedia learning platform motivates students.
 Immediate feedback gives them confidence.

 Individualized – Because the online curriculum is self-paced and mastery-based, each student receives whatever they need; whether extra practice to acquire a concept or skill or opportunity to excel.